E-commerce App Market Size and Share

 E-commerce App Market Analysis by Mordor Intelligence

-The e-commerce app market size reached USD 3.48 trillion in 2026 and is projected to climb to USD 5.07 trillion by 2031, reflecting a 7.82% CAGR through the forecast period.
+The e-commerce app market size is projected to be USD 3.19 trillion in 2025, USD 3.48 trillion in 2026, and reach USD 5.07 trillion by 2031, growing at a CAGR of 7.82% from 2026 to 2031.
 Immersive augmented-reality try-ons, enabled by 5G networks that cut median page-load times by 40%, have raised conversion rates by 18% to 22% in fashion and home-furnishing categories.
 Subscription models are gathering momentum as consumers trade one-off fees for all-you-can-ship memberships, a shift that shields platforms from cyclical spending dips.
 Social-commerce integrations on short-video platforms now collapse discovery and checkout into 90 seconds, prompting brands to redirect 15% to 20% of search-advertising budgets toward creator partnerships.
 Meanwhile, mobile-money interoperability in Africa and instant-payment rails in India compress settlement friction, broadening addressable demand and stimulating competitive entry.

 Key Report Takeaways